Originally published October 2019.

-I’d like to save you the time and energy of multiple online searches for review courses or books.
+I’d like to save you the time and energy of multiple online searches for review courses or books, and the stress of knowing what you’re getting for your money.
 I’ve personally checked out all over these, taken a few, and talked to other certified nurses who have tried different approaches.
+Let’s dive into the most used CCRN review books and programs.

 If you want to learn more about the CCRN exam, check out Critical Care Nursing Certification: How to Pass the CCRN.